QuantAsylum/QA40x/README.md

-# QA402
+# QA40x
-The latest release is '0.999'
+The QA40x application is the software that runs the QA402 and QA403 hardware (also known as the QA40x hardware).
+It is free to download and use, but it only works the QA402 and QA403 hardware.

-This repo is binary releases of the QA40x software application for the QA402 hardware.
-On the right side of the page, click on "releases" to see the latest release info.
-Or, you can click [here](https://github.com/QuantAsylum/QA402/releases)
+The different releases of the software are accessed via the "releases" tile on the right side of this page.

+Github uses the "latest" tag and "Pre-release" tags to differentiate between the more stable "production" releases, and the less stable "new feature" releases.
+You can also click  [here](https://github.com/QuantAsylum/QA402/releases) to jump to the releases page.

-The [Wiki](https://github.com/QuantAsylum/QA402/wiki) contains a Getting Started guide, as well as an intro to controlling the QA402 hardware programmatically.
+The [Wiki](https://github.com/QuantAsylum/QA40x/wiki) contains a Getting Started guide for the QA402 and QA403 hardware, as well as an intro to controlling the QA40x hardware programmatically.